ystia/yorc/rest/http_api.md

 Submit a new task for a given deployment.
 'Content-Type' header should be set to 'application/json'.
-Request should contains a valid task type (DEPLOY or UNDEPLOY)
+Request should contains a valid task type (DEPLOY or UNDEPLOY or PURGE)

 `POST    /deployments/<deployment_id>/tasks`